Key takeaways

 You can always beat the averages.

-While it’s likely that property price growth will be a little lower in 2025 than it was last few years, the good news is that if you don’t like the outlook for what property will do on a national level, you can always beat it by investing in the right property in the right location.
+While it’s likely that property price growth will continue to rise throughout 2026, the good news is that you can always beat it by investing in the right property in the right location.

 Now by that, I don’t mean look for the next hotspot.